Rupesh282/AI-LAB/lab3/readme.txt

 # How to generate CNF ?
-for generating a CNF with 'L' literals and 'C' clauses, run following command in commadline:
+for generating a CNF with 'L' literals and 'C' clauses, run following command in commandline in this format:

 command : $ ./clause_generator L C > CNF.txt